GeoscienceAustralia/vaws/docs/source/ch01_introduction.rst

 Caveats and limitations
 =======================

 VAWS has been designed primarily as a tool for assessing vulnerability of houses to wind hazard.
 The simulation outcomes should be interpreted as vulnerability of a group of similar houses on average, even though an individual house is modelled.
-In other words, the tool is not capable of predicting performance of each individual house for a specific wind event.
+In other words, the tool is not capable of predicting performance of an individual house for a specific wind event.